 What is Palm OS?

-On June 2006, Access decided to drop Palm OS in favor of ACCESS Linux Platform (Linux).
+On 06/2006, Access decided to drop Palm OS in favor of Access Linux Platform (ALP, a defunct Linux variation).

-In April 2010, Hewlett-Packard acquired Palm and all related properties.
+On 04/2010, Hewlett-Packard (HP) acquired Palm and all related properties.
 The new product release is webOS, which based on Linux marking an end to Palm OS.

 Nonetheless, Palm OS is an operating systems for hand-held computers that is very easy to use and to share data with any other PC, compared to the installation procedure of the synchronization utility for Windows Mobile (formerly known as Pocket Mobile, before that as Pocket PC and before that as Windows CE).